Notes for Samuel BODDINGTON JP

 The Chase was bought by Captain Oliver Bird MC in 1937, he being from the Birds Custard family.

-Samuel's great grandson, Simon Boddington, began work at Samuel Boddington & Sons Ltd of 21 Cannon Street and continues in this trade, though not the company, into the 21st century.
+Samuel's great grandson, Simon Boddington, began work at Samuel Boddington & Sons Ltd of 21 Cannon Street and continued in this trade, though not the company, into the 21st century.

 The full picture of Samuel Boddington on his horse is shown on his web page - click the link above.